Waluigitime4lyfe/Cephalopod-Races/Waweeg-Cephalopod-Species.md

   - Should use (or be integrated into) the Guidebook

 - Cephalopods get oxygen from drinking water, or getting water on their skin
-  - Examining one will say if they're Very Hydrated, Well Hydrated, Hydrated, Somewhat Dehydrated, Dehydrated.
+  - Examining one will say if they're Well Hydrated, Hydrated, Somewhat Dehydrated, Dehydrated.
     - They'll retain moisture for 20 minutes after max water absorbed, decreasing in these rankings as the time ticks down.
         - They'll also get slower in movement the less water in them.
     - The thirst warning activating means to immediately search out water, or they'll start suffocating after 60 seconds and immediately go critical.